lsst-sqre/uservice-ccutter/README.md

     * Runs cookiecutter to create the project from the template.
 	* Creates a repository on GitHub for the project.
 	* Pushes the project content to GitHub
-  It returns a JSON structure with one field "github_repo", which contains the HTTPS clone url of the new repository.
+  It returns a JSON structure with two fields: `github_repo` contains the HTTPS clone url of the new repository, and `post_commit_error` contains either `null` or a string describing any errors that occurred after the project was pushed to GitHub.

 ### Adding new project types